ElinaFF/PICO/index.md

   In order to install Git, you need to go to this <a href="https://git-scm.com/downloads">link</a> and select your operating system.
    <details>
       <summary>For Windows</summary>
-      </p>You can then choose the Standalone Installer and take the 64 bits one if your computer is less than 10 or 15 years old.
+      <p>You can then choose the Standalone Installer and take the 64 bits one if your computer is less than 10 or 15 years old.
       After downloading the .exe file, double-click on it and follow the installation instructions.</p>
       <p>Note : You'll have a lot of choices, leave them as default if you are not familiar with their implications.</p>
    </details>